partio-scout/pof-frontend-v2/README.md

 ### 4.1.
 Access
 -  `https://stage.partio-ohjelma.fi/`
 ### 4.2.
 Deployment
-Merge a branch to staging, Gatsby cloud automatically deploys new changes to staging.
+Merge a branch to staging, Netlify automatically deploys new changes to stage.partio-ohjelma.fi.
 ### 4.3.
 Verifying that a deployment was successful
 Check the build logs in Github actions and go to staging site, test if everything is working okay.
 ### 4.4.
 Logs
-Deployment logs can be found from Gatsby cloud and Github.
+Deployment logs can be found from Netlify and Github.
 ## 5. Production environment
 ### 5.1.
 Access
 -  `https://partio-ohjelma.fi/`
 ### 5.2.
 Deployment
-Merge staging branch to main, Gatsby cloud automatically deploys changes to production.
+Merge staging branch to main, Netlify automatically deploys changes to production.
 ### 5.3.
 Verifying that a deployment was successful
 // TODO
 #### 5.3.1.
 Automated test cases